NethermindEth/juno/docs/blog/2022-06-17-welcome/index.md

 $ make compile
 ```

-After compilation, you will have 2 commands inside the `build` folder of the project:
+After compilation, you will have 2 commands inside the `build` folder:

 - juno
-    - `juno` is the command that initialize the node
+    - `juno` is the command that initializes the node.
 - juno-cli
-    - `juno-cli` is the command that handle a set of different commands about the StarkNet ecosystem.
+    - `juno-cli` is the command that handles a set of different commands about the StarkNet ecosystem.

 ```bash
 $ make run